ibrahimxq/Arduino-Bambu-RFID-Tag-Guide/README.md

 To use this code, open up a terminal and type this command in the same directory as the Python script: `python3 deriveKeys.py [UID] > ./keys.dic`

-For example: `python3 deriveKeys.py 7AD43F1C > ./keys.dic`
+For example: `python3 deriveKeys.py 7AD43F1C > ./keys.dic`.
+It will save the keys to a .dic file, which you can open with a text editor and see the keys.